 Young Woman Smiles With a Green Mug

-Gallbladder Removal (Cholecystecomy)
+Gallbladder Removal (Cholecystectomy)

 Young Woman Grimaces and Holds her Stomach

-What is Gallbladder Removal (Cholecystecomy)?
+What is Gallbladder Removal (Cholecystectomy)?

 Cholecystectomy is the surgical removal of the gallbladder and may be necessary when gallstones form in the gallbladder and block the flow of bile to the small intestines, or the gallbladder is not working as it should.
 Bile aids in the digestion of fats and food.